jullienl/HPE-Compute-Ops-Management/PowerShell/Onboarding/README.md

         192.168.0.101
         192.168.0.102
         ```
-    - Note: The first line is the header and must be "IP".
+        > The first line is the header and must be "IP".

+    - Example2: For different iLO credentials per device, the CSV file should look like this:

+        ```cs
+        IP, UserName, Password
+        192.168.0.20, admin1, password1
+        192.168.0.21, admin2, password2
+        192.168.1.56, admin3, password3
+        ```
+        > The first line is the header and must be "IP, UserName, Password".

 2. Review and update the variables in the "Variables definition" section of the script as needed.

     All configuration variables are defined near the top of the script, in the section labeled: